German SPD leader seeks end to Schaeuble-style austerity

-BERLIN (Reuters) - The leader of Germany’s Social Democrats (SPD) said on Thursday that it was necessary to invest in a euro zone budget rather than focussing on austerity and added that he did not support a European Union without freedom of movement of people.
+BERLIN, Dec 7 (Reuters) - The leader of Germany’s Social Democrats (SPD) said on Thursday that it was necessary to invest in a euro zone budget rather than focusing on austerity and added that he did not support a European Union without freedom of movement of people.

 “Our continent can’t afford to have another four years of German policy on Europe like that practiced by Wolfgang Schaeuble,” SPD leader Martin Schulz said, referring to Germany’s former finance minister who became unpopular among struggling euro zone states during his eight years in office due to his focus on austerity.